Efficient End-to-end Language Model Fine-tuning on Graphs: Related Work

 \section{Related Work}

-In this section, we will mainly summarize related works exploring LLMs for learning on TAGs.
+In this section, we will mainly summarize related works exploring language models for learning on TAGs.

-\textbf{Basic structure of LLMs integrated with GNNs.} To address the limitations posed by the simple cascaded structure, which lacks the ability to harness topological information from the graph, several approaches have recently emerged to enhance Transformer structures or graph representation techniques.
+\textbf{Basic structure of LMs integrated with GNNs.} Several approaches have recently emerged to enhance transformer structures or graph representation techniques.
 Some of these methods incorporate graph structure information into attention computation~\citep{park2022grpe}, while others introduce orthogonal vectors for node and edge tokens to capture structural nuances~\citep{kim2022pure}.
 While these enhancements can be effective, they often involve complex attention mechanisms, rendering the direct representation of graph structure a challenging endeavor and significantly increasing the computation complexity of model training.

-\textbf{Advanced structure of LLMs integrated with GNNs.} To address the aforementioned challenges, researchers have explored approaches that combine Large Language Models (LLMs) with graph-based techniques.
-Notable examples include Graphformers~\citep{yang2021graphformers}, GLEM~\citep{zhao2022learning}, which employs iterative training as mentioned earlier, and Grad~\citep{mavromatis2023train}, which uses GNNs for knowledge distillation on language models.
+\textbf{Advanced structure of LMs integrated with GNNs.} To address the aforementioned challenges, researchers have explored approaches that combine Language Models (LMs) with graph-based techniques.
+Notable examples include GLEM~\citep{zhao2022learning}, which employs iterative training as mentioned earlier, and Graphformers~\citep{yang2021graphformers}, which injects GNN layers into LM layers for link prediction.
 However, these models have their drawbacks.
-They either rely on a powerful student model to generate high-quality soft labels, which necessitate abundant training data, or introduce significant computational overhead.
-Additionally, there are other approaches like GIANT~\citep{chien2021node}, which uses neighbor prediction to fuse graph into LLMs, and E2EG~\citep{dinh2022e2eg}, which incorporates node classification into the joint training process of GIANT.
+They either rely on a powerful model to generate high-quality soft labels, which necessitate abundant training data, or introduce significant computational overhead.
+Additionally, there are other approaches like GIANT~\citep{chien2021node}, which uses neighbor prediction to fuse graph into LMs, and E2EG~\citep{dinh2022e2eg}, which incorporates node classification into the joint training process of GIANT.
 However, these models also face scalability challenges.
+For example, GIANT utilizes curriculum learning for link prediction, fine-tuning transformers $d$ times, where $d$ represents the depth of the Hierarchical Label Tree (HLT) generated by nodes' TF-IDF text features.
+It entails a significant increase in computation overhead compared to other training strategies \cite{chen2023exploring}.
+It's important to highlight that, owing to limitations in computational resources, all baseline models choose to fine-tune language models (LMs) rather than large language models (LLMs).
+As a result, our study primarily revolves around LM fine-tuning, but it can seamlessly integrate with LLMs.